Uninsured & Underinsured Motorist Claims

 have at least $25,000.00 in bodily injury liability insurance coverage.

-provide monetary compensation for said injuries.
-However, not every driver
+coverage should provide monetary compensation for said injuries.
+However,

-abides by Colorado law, and many drivers are either uninsured or underinsured.
+not every driver abides by Colorado law, and many drivers are either uninsured

 Those who do not have any type of car insurance are considered uninsured.

-Similarly, those whose coverage is not enought to pay for an accident
+Similarly, those whose coverage is not enough to pay for an accident are

-are considered underinsured.
-If you have been injured in a car accident
+considered underinsured.
+If you have been injured in a car accident that

 Colorado Springs car accident attorney at Clawson & Clawson, LLP.
 We can help you file an underinsured/uninsured